TestingWithFrank/testingwithfrank.github.com/supplied_steps.md

 If you start to build a large suite of tests using these steps *in your feature files* you will quickly find that they are trouble to maintain and can be brittle depending on how much your UI is changing.
+You'll be much better off if you [write your own steps](writing_steps.html) which communicate the language of your specific domain.

 There used to be a similar set of steps for testing web applications in that came along with the default cucumber install but they were